kavigupta/karel-for-synthesis/README.md

         - `cond_span`: `(i, j)` for the first and last tokens contained in the conditional expression if one exists or `None` otherwise
         - `cond_value`: the value of the conditional expression or number of remaining iterations
         - `success`: False if the action failed or the loop repeats forever

+## Errors

+  - `ExecutorSyntaxException`: occurs if the program passed in has invalid syntax
+  - `ExecutorRuntimeException`: occurs if the program passed in has an error in executing and `record_trace=False` is passed